revolution-messaging/publicly-submitted-content/readme.txt

 === Publicly Submitted Content ===
-Contributors: walker
+Contributors: walker, manvsfriction
 Tags: community, news, usersubmitted, content, submission, user news Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.5.1

 Allow the public to submit information to your site and then you can moderate it.